exist2021/A2A/content/pages/How to get a free custom domain email address.md

 ![Screenshot 2022-08-22 at 12-36-26 PM](https://mataroa.blog/images/16f50369.png)

 ### Google Workspace Support is complex
-The path to creating a google workspace account is also designed to businesses and not individuals (obviously).
+The path to creating a google workspace account is also designed for medium to large businesses and not individuals (obviously) and small businesses.
 I tried to create a new account, and when I entered my mobile number for verification, it gave me an error notification saying “This number has been used many times to create email accounts”.
 Hell, am I am outlier who has five workspace emails?

 I reached out on twitter, the support guys asks me to use another number, I rage on him, that I cannot spend 100 $ to buy a new SIM card and a new phone to get a new email which is 2 $.
 He relents and then asks me to fill a form.
 I get a reply to the form in a couple of days.
 In the meanwhile I have shut all my account and moved on.